jautenrieb/jautenrieb.github.io/_news/announcement_15.md

 ---
 layout: post
-date: 2025-08-15
+date: 2026-03-17 15:59:00-0400
 inline: true
+related_posts: false
 ---

-Together with an international group of colleagues I'm organising special sessions on ***Control Barrier Functions in Aerospace Applications*** at [CEAS EuroGNC 2026](https://eurognc.ceas.org), which will take place in Madrid, May 5–7, 2026.
-If you're working on anything related (be it theory, tools, or applications) and are interested in contributing, feel free to reach out!
+Together with an international group of colleagues, I am organizing the tutorial workshop *“Control Barrier Functions in Aerospace: From Foundations to Real-World Applications”* at [CEAS EuroGNC 2026](https://eurognc.ceas.org), taking place in Madrid.
+Further details, including the program and speakers, are available on the [workshop website](https://safeflighteurognc.github.io/).